jadengong/devtrackr/README.md

    - **Health Check**: http://localhost:8000/health
    - **Root Endpoint**: http://localhost:8000/

+   Verify everything is working by visiting the health check endpoint or opening the Swagger UI.

 ### **Troubleshooting**

 - **Database connection issues**: Check Docker is running and the database container is healthy